Pagination

 limit | Number of items requested |

-hasMore | Whether more items exist |
+hasMore | Whether more items exist after this page |

-nextCursor | ID to use for startAfter in next request |
+nextCursor | ID to pass as startAfter in the next request |

 async function getAllCustomers(orgId, apiKey) {

-let allCustomers = [];
+const all = [];

 let cursor = null;